kiancchen/Vending-Machine/Sprint3Report.md

   - What I will do today: Add mores methods to support more features
   - Do I see any obstacles: None at the moment.
 - Yuanqun Wang:
-  - What did I do yesterday: User can cancel transaction
+  - What did I do yesterday: User can cancel transaction.
   - What I will do today: Working on other reason that allows cancelling.
   - Do I see any obstacles: None at the moment.
 - Yufei Zuo:
-  - What did I do yesterday: Generate the user and cash report
+  - What did I do yesterday: Generate the user and cash report.
-  - What I will do today: Generate the product and transaction report
+  - What I will do today: Generate the product and transaction report.
   - Do I see any obstacles: None at the moment.
 - Zexuan Long:
   - What did I do yesterday: Finish Transaction History window on main window and write tests for logic part.